-JV grew up in an SC household that was home to multiple musical instruments
+JV grew up in a S.C. household that was home to

 and several multi-instrumentalists.
 In fact, every member of his family played at least a little of the numerous musical instruments that were always at hand.

 JV's first instrument was piano.
 Although he occasionally enjoyed and dutifully practiced the lessons given to him by the chain-smoking piano teacher who taught him a few old standards and Southern Baptist hymns, he first discovered the energy and sheer fun of making music at around 8 or 9 years old, when his mom taught him a Jerry Lee Lewis style boogie-woogie song.

 But it wasn't until his cousin's band invited him to audition as a drummer that JV's serious musical aspirations were awakened.
 After this life-changing experience and high of playing with a rock band, every available hour was spent practicing to albums in the family basement.